mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-1.8.md

 ## Printing Parts

-All printed parts will be printed in eSun ABS+ (except for the ones required for the enclosure which will initially printed in PETG and once the enclosure is finished will be reprinted in ABS).
+All printed parts will be printed in eSun ABS+.
 The Voron team recommends an infill type of 40% of either Grid, Gyroid, Honeycomb, Triangle or Cubic.
 A layer height of 0.2mm and extrusion width of 0.4mm, with a wall count of 4 and top/bottom layers of 5.

 ### Tools